 You'll find several hives of noteworthy dining in Ottawa, with the ByWard Market neighborhood leading the way when it comes to critically acclaimed, see-and-be-seen dining.
 Other good bets include the Bank Street Gay Village, the trendy stretch of eateries a few blocks east of the Village on Elgin Street, the lively Glebe area, and Westboro Village.

 In the Gay Village, the '50s-inspired Bramasole Diner is a reliable bet for hearty breakfast, burgers, shakes, and similar short-order fare.
-Check out The Buzz for tasty international food, a very good brunch, and swish cocktails - it's one of the sexier eateries in the neighborhood.
 The nearby Whalesbone Oyster House is one of the top seafood restaurants in town, known for its commitment to sustainable fish.

 In an old-fashioned redbrick house downtown, 222 Lyon is a bustling spot specializing in Spanish tapas, including tasty cheese and charcuterie plates.
 Elgin Street's many excellent restaurants include cheerful Fresco Bistro Italiano, good for thin-crust pizzas and such first-rate main dishes as maple-Dijon-hazelnut-encrusted rack of lamb.
 Play Food & Wine is a ByWard favorite, serving a notable selection of small plates and interesting wines by the glass (flights allow a chance to sample several varietals at once) - the late-night wine-and-cheese flights are a great deal.